Multiplexed photon number measurement

-In Fig.~\ref{fig2}B,D we show the measured qubit \emph{emission coefficient} $1-\mathcal{R}e(r)$ as a function of a single probe frequency $f_\mathrm{probe}$ and of the initial amplitude of the storage mode coherent state $\sqrt{\bar{n}}$.
+In Figs.~\ref{fig2B} a,b, we show the measured qubit \emph{emission coefficient} $1-\mathcal{R}e(r)$ as a function of a single probe frequency $f_\mathrm{probe}$ and of the initial amplitude of the storage mode coherent state $\sqrt{\bar{n}}$.
 The measurement is performed using a drive strength $\Omega=\chi_\mathrm{s,mp}/4$ (expressed as the corresponding Rabi frequency) and pulse duration of $2~\mu\mathrm{s}$, which is smaller than the storage lifetime of $3.8~\mu\mathrm{s}$.
-Resolved peaks develop for every photon number up to at least 9 which is already a clearer indicator of the photon number than the yes-no probe.
-Using the former calibration of $\bar{n}$, a master-equation based model enables us to reproduce the measurement results~\cite{supmat}.
-In order to get resolved peaks we designed the relaxation rate of the multiplexing qubit $\Gamma_\mathrm{1,mp}= (44 \mathrm{~ns})^{-1}$ so that the decoherence rate $\Gamma_\mathrm{2,mp}=\Gamma_\mathrm{1,mp}/2$ is smaller than the dispersive shift $2\pi\chi_\mathrm{s, mp}$.
-Probing the qubit at one of its resonance frequencies opens a communication channel with a maximal bandwidth $\Gamma_\mathrm{2,mp}$.
-Hence we maximized this bandwidth by designing $\Gamma_\mathrm{1,mp}$ as large as possible using the direct coupling to the transmission line.
+Resolved peaks develop for every photon number up to at least 9.
+Using the former calibration of $\bar{n}$, a master-equation based model enables us to reproduce the measurement results (see Appendix \ref{sec:Photon_counting_sim}).